Why choose Iowa for Theatre Arts?

 Absolutely.
 You can be as involved as you want to be.
 Auditions are held the first week of school.
-If you’re cast, rehearsals may start as early as the third week of the semester.
+If you are cast, rehearsals may start as early as the third week of the semester.
 Students are needed to produce Gallery shows throughout the year – directing, designing, and working backstage, among other things.
-Highlights for the undergrads are always the Undergraduate Directors Festival in the fall and the Ten-Minute Play Festival in the spring is always a highlight for our undergrads.
+The Ten-Minute Play Festival in the spring is always a highlight for our undergrads.

 Do you have improv at Iowa?

-Many students who enjoyed improv in high school will find a home with one of our student organizations, No Shame Theatre.
-Students have the opportunity to perform up to 5 minutes of original work at Friday night performances.
+Many students who enjoyed improv in high school will find a home with one of Iowa's student organizations.
 Paperback Rhino is a traditional, audition-only improv troupe, loosely affiliated with the department.

 What are the theatres like?

 We have 3.
-The biggest, Mabie Theatre, is a 450-seat proscenium house built in the 1930’s.
-Thayer Theatre is a black box theatre that seats 150-225.
-Theatre B is workshop theatre that seats 144.
-One of our classrooms we also use for workshops and readings, it seats about 50.
+The biggest, E.C.
+Mabie Theatre, is a 450-seat proscenium house built in the 1930’s.
+David Thayer Theatre is a black box theatre that seats 150-225.
+Alan MacVey Theatre is a workshop theatre that seats 144.
+One of our classrooms, often used for workshops and readings, it seats about 50.
 All of the theatres are equipped with state-of-the-art lighting and sound.
-Go to photos and more information about theatres.
+Photos and more information about theatres